-Homework needs to be meaningful, appropriate and purposeful.
+In accordance with our OJCS Homework Philosophy, homework needs to be meaningful, appropriate and purposeful.
 The main focus is on practicing skills independently.

 Reading is the primary homework in Grade 1 (Below you will find a more detailed description for each subject).
 Between General studies, French and Hebrew, your child should not have more than 30 minutes of homework per evening (please inform us if this is not the case at your home).

-- Once we start, the Hebrew reading booklet will be coming home daily.
-The homework should not take more than 10 minutes.
+- The homework should not take more than 10 minutes.

-- Once we start the English reading, it will be coming home daily.
-The homework should not take more than 5-10 minutes.
+- Once we start the English reading, it should be completed each night M-W.

-- Please let me know if it is taking too long (you may write a note and place it in the note tote or send me an email).
+- Please let me know if it is taking too long (send me an email).

 - Students will have their weekly reading materials on Classkick.
 Remember to sign the reading log each night (use the text box) and your child will receive a sticker the following day.
 Click on the helpful reading strategies link and print this bookmark, use it as a tool when completing the reading homework.
 At the end of each month, the students are required to record themselves reading 1 book from their assigned homework on Classkick.

 - Click here to learn more about Teach Your Monster to Read optional work.

 - Our IXL program will be used for math practice on a weekly basis.
 The students will be required to work on this program for homework on Thursday.
 Log-in information will be on the blog.